About the Author

 As to be expected, the more experience that a radiologist gains, the more money they can earn each year they traverse their career path.

-According to Medscape’s reports, residents make an average of $67,400 per year.
-However, this salary will increase slightly with each completed year of residency.
+According to Medscape’s 2023 report, residents make an average of $67,400 per year.
+However, this salary will increase slightly with each completed year of residency, reaching up to $74,000.

 As radiologists bank years of practice and gain experience with computed tomography and other diagnostic imaging methods, they will see their annual earnings steadily rise.